ahmerb/typescript-sequelize-article/article.md

 # So you want to use types with Sequelize?

 Once a team first takes the leap into the world of types with Typescript, it seems there's no going back.
 Typescript has become common to see in front-end applications, so why aren't we using all those juicy compile-time type checks on the server?
 At Vivacity, we've adopted Typescript on *both* the front- and back-end for new projects.
 We're currently building a new data set management tool using Typescript, Express and Sequelize.
-This guide will step you through how set this up, so you can create, read, update and delete without ever getting a type wrong.
+This guide will step you through how to set this up so you can create, read, update and delete without ever getting a type wrong.

 ---